 In response to these finding, MCCL successfully pressed the state of Minnesota to pass two laws protecting babies in the womb.
 The first law legislated in 2003 requires abortionists to tell patients that babies feel pain as young as 20 weeks.

 Then in 2005, Minnesota passed the Unborn Child Pain Protection Act that requires doctors and abortionists to offer pain killing medication for babies being aborted.
-Mothers must sign a consent form refusing or accepting anesthesia.
+Mothers must sign a consent form refusing or accepting anaesthesia.
 Other states have also passed similar legislation.